Hong Kong national rugby union team

-The Hong Kong national rugby union team, nicknamed the Dragons, is one of the better rugby sides in Asia outside Japan, and has consistently made the repechages of the Rugby World Cup qualifying.
-Rugby union in Hong Kong is administered by the Hong Kong Rugby Union since 1952, and competes annually in the Asia Rugby Championship.
+Rugby union in Hong Kong is administered by Hong Kong China Rugby since 1952, and successfully competes annually in the Asia Rugby Championship.
+The team competes as the Hong Kong China representative rugby union team.

 Hong Kong has one of the oldest rugby traditions in Asia, having been played there since the 19th century, when British colonists arrived in Hong Kong and brought the sport with them.
 For a long time, rugby union in Hong Kong was traditionally associated with Hong Kong's British colonial settlers, but since the 1990s there has been extensive efforts to integrate the game with the local Cantonese Chinese community, it included some local born players, with a degree of success; the first of these players being "Rambo" Leung Yeung Kit, considered to be, one of best Hong Kong players during his era.
-Other players such as Ricky Cheuk and Cado Lee had made significant impact in international tournaments.
-Hong Kong have having finished second place in the ARC in 2011, 2014, and 2015, and made it to the repechage of the 2015 Rugby World Cup qualifying, though lost to Uruguay 24 to 3.
-Hong Kong finished 1st place in the ARC in 2018 and 2019.
-They again competed in the repechage tournament for the 2019 Rugby World Cup.
+Other players such as Ricky Cheuk, Max Woodward, Nick Hewson, Rowan Varty and Cado Lee had made significant impact in international tournaments.

+Hong Kong has finished first place in the Asia Rugby Championship in 2018, 2019, 2022, 2023, 2024 and 2025 and made it to the repechage of the 2015 Rugby World Cup qualifying, though lost to Uruguay 24 to 3.They again competed in the repechage tournament for the 2019 Rugby World Cup and 2023 Rugby World Cup.

+They qualified for the 2027 Rugby World Cup for the first time by winning the 2025 Asia Rugby Championship.